magento/knowledge-base/src/how-to/general/allocate-more-space-for-mysql-in-magento-commerce-cloud.md

 See the [Set up MySQL service](https://devdocs.magento.com/guides/v2.3/cloud/project/project-conf-files_services-mysql.html) article for reference.

 To make these changes for the Staging or Production environment of the Pro plan, you must create a [Support ticket](https://support.magento.com/hc/en-us/articles/360019088251-Submit-a-support-ticket).
-But typically, you will not have to deal with this on Staging/Production of the Pro plan, cause Adobe monitors these parameters for you, and alerts you and/or takes actions, according to the contract.
+But typically, you will not have to deal with this on Staging/Production of the Pro plan, because Adobe monitors these parameters for you, and alerts you and/or takes actions, according to the contract.

 #### Applying the changes